JenanBayati-QM/JenanBayati-QM.github.io/index.md

 The rest of the day I spent on setting my new email.

-A very interesting first day!
+<b>A very interesting first day!</b>

 ***

 # Day 2 (31.08.23)

-In my second day I started to read and analyse data from previous observation sheet.
+On my second day I started to read and analyse data from previous observation sheet.

 In total I analysed 37 observation sheets first individually.
 After that I started to compere them with each other and tried to think what would I like to analyse deeper.
-From what should I  make a chart.
+From what should I  make a chart?

 Unfortunately I didn't get to think deeper as I had stomach-ache an had to rest for the day.

-Disclaimer don't eat expired egg even if it looks good!
+Disclaimer, don't eat expired egg even if it looks good!

 ***